A gender pay gap in Northwest public radio network sparks debate

 WSU didn’t consider other network reporters to be Schwing or King’s colleagues, spokesman Phil Weiler said.
 While network reporters are treated similarly in developing and distributing content, they work for different organizations in different markets, he said.

 But Schwing and Fletcher don’t see the situation that way.
-Reporters have the same job duties, and factors like cost of living, experience and seniority doesn’t explain how large the gap is, they say.
+Reporters have the same job duties, and factors like cost of living, experience and seniority don’t explain how large the gap is, they say.

 The Council for Community and Economic Research calculated the cost of living index score for Olympia at 105.8, the Richland area at 98.9 and Spokane at 99.1, with 100 being the national average.

-Note: Correction: An earlier version of this story stated that women make 78 cents less per dollar men make in Washington state, according to one study.
-The study actually found women make 78 cents per dollar men make.